Difference Between Tax Credits and Tax Deductions

-- Tax deduction is available to the assessee if a specific expense has been incurred whereas tax credit arises if any excess amount of tax has been deposited with the taxation authorities.
+- A tax deduction is available to the assessee if a specific expense has been incurred whereas tax credit arises if any excess amount of tax has been deposited with the taxation authorities.

 - A tax deduction saves the taxation liability by a small amount since the restriction is imposed on the maximum deduction whereas tax credit is adjusted by a larger and is computed on a dollar to dollar basis.

-- Tax deduction reduces the taxable income of the assessee and a tax credit reduces the overall tax liability of the assessee.
+- A tax deduction reduces the taxable income of the assessee and a tax credit reduces the overall tax liability of the assessee.